 Other things that are important for asthmatics to do to manage their condition include:

-• Not smoking
+- Not smoking

-• Getting vaccinated
+- Getting vaccinated

-• Eating healthily
+- Eating healthily

-• Exercising regularly
+- Exercising regularly

+Being vaccinated is important for asthmatics as they are at risk of complications from respiratory infections, such as Covid-19 or flu.
+The annual flu jab may be available to you, check with your doctor to see if you are eligible.
 We have included exercising regularly and eating healthily under the umbrella of healthy living.
 Eating healthily is good advice for everyone to follow and diet has no effect on asthma, provided people avoid eating things they are allergic to.
 Exercising regularly may be one of the most important precautions an asthmatic can take, as it boosts lung power.
 Both a proper diet and exercise helps people stay at a healthy weight, which in turn drastically cuts the risk of an asthma attack.
 To find out more about exercise and asthmatics, please read our blog on Can asthma sufferers exercise? – Flucamp Blog.
+Not smoking limits the irritation caused to the lungs and lowers the risk of infections.
+Smoking also paralyses the cells that remove the mucus from the lungs.
+Leading to further coughing as the lungs are lined with more mucus.

 Children & Asthma